aarmo/AllegianceForms/README.md

 ### Explore the map
 ![alt text][explore]
 - Discover wormholes to other sectors
-- Find your enemy's bases and miners
+- Find the enemy's bases and their miners

 ### Defend your miners & constructors
 ![alt text][defend]